MicrosoftDocs/windows-dev-docs/hub/apps/get-started/uno-simple-photo-viewer.md

 ---
-title: Tutorial--Make a simple photo viewer that targets multiple platforms
+title: Tutorial--Build a simple photo viewer that targets multiple platforms
 description: Learn how to reach users on other platforms like Web, iOS, Android, and Linux with minimal changes to the C#/WinUI 3 simple photo viewer built in the previous tutorial.
 We'll use Uno Platform to create a new multi-platform app, which we can move code from the existing desktop project to. ms.topic: article ms.date: 05/21/2023